marcopennekamp/lore/specification/types.md

     +
     ```

-    **Struct names** cannot contain these special characters because a struct's name is also the name of its constructor.
+    **Struct names** cannot contain these special characters because a struct's name is also the name of its constructor. **Type variable names** may not contain a `+`, because this symbol is also used to declare covariant type parameters.

 - `t1 | t2 | t3` — A **sum type** is simply constructed by connecting different type expressions with `|`.